A Tight I/O Lower Bound for Matrix Multiplication: Attaining the I/O Lower Bound

-In this section, we first develop intuition for how to attain near-optimal I/O cost for matrix-matrix multiplication algorithms.
+In this section, we first develop intuition for how to attain near-optimal I/O cost for MMM algorithms.
 This motivates an algorithm that attains the lower bound for a processor with two layers of memory, a fast and a slow memory.
-Finally, we discuss how the currently most practical high-performance algorithm by Kazushige Goto~\cite{Goto:2008:AHP}.
+Finally, we discuss the state-of-the-art algorithm by Goto~\cite{GotoBLAS} in the context of our lower bound.

-\NoShow{ We will try to develop some intuition for why blocked algorithms are used.
-A na\"{\i}ve algorithm for matrix multiplication would, in order to perform an FMA, load an element of $A$, and element of $B$, and an element of $C$.
-It would then perform the FMA and then write the updated element of $C$ to slow memory.
-In this case there are three reads and one write per FMA.

-An algorithm could instead operate (for instance) on square blocks of matrices instead of scalars. the algorithm could first load an $n_b \times n_b$ block of each of $A$, $B$, and $C$ into fast memory.
-We will call these blocks $A_1$, $B_1$, and $C_1$.
-Moving these blocks into fast memory requires $3n_b^2$ reads and $n_b^2$ writes.
-With $A_1$, $B_1$, and $C_1$ in fast memory, we can perform $C_1 \mathrel{+}= A_1 B_1$, which involves $n_b^3$ elementary FMAs.
-The key takeaway is that using blocked algorithms gives a better ratio of I/O cost per FMA, since performing $C_1 \mathrel{+}= A_1 B_1$ requires $O(n_b^3)$ FMAs but an I/O cost of only $O(n_b^2)$. }